sinf/epever-2206an-scripts/config/mppt-device.json.md

 ## address
 if ends with 'h', it means base-16

-## number
+## ip
-same as Epever's datasheet
+same as "number" in Epever's datasheet
 (in lowercase) used as ID for each entry, key in database, HTTP endpoint

 ## name